-Hello friends, today we are going to talk about Electrodynamometer Wattmeter, its construction, working principle, and its error.
+Hello friends, today we are going to talk about Electrodynamometer Wattmeter, its construction, working principle, and error.

 What is Electrodynamometer Wattmeter?